mbrukman/cloud-launcher/console/appengine/README.md

 Currently-implemented features:

+**Google Compute Engine**

-* list of GCE VM instances
+* list of VM instances
+* SSH to a given instance
+* view serial port output of a given instance

 # How to run